-IT-13: Interns' Rights to Appeal Adverse Internship Reports
+IT-14: Interns' Rights to Appeal Adverse Internship Reports

+In the case of an adverse report, (i.e., a segment of the undergraduate internship was not completed satisfactorily), the medical school ensures that there is a fair and formal process for taking any action that may affect the status of an intern, including:

+- Timely notice of the impending action - Disclosure of the evidence on which the action would be based - An opportunity for the intern to respond - An opportunity to appeal any adverse decision related to graduation or dismissal.

-In the case of an adverse report, i.e., a segment of the undergraduate internship has not been completed satisfactorily, the medical school has written policies governing the right to appeal to the institution where the internship took place and to the medical school.
-On completion of the appeals process, the dean/academic director of the school and the employing authority make appropriate arrangements for satisfactory completion of the undergraduate internship.
+On completion of the process and excepting situations leading to dismissal of the student, the dean/academic director of the school and the hospital supervisory staff make appropriate arrangements for satisfactory completion of the undergraduate internship.